schubergphilis/mercury/docs/configuration.md

 By default when balancing the available DNS records, all are returned.
 They are however ordered based on the loadbalancing methods above.

 The following methods are an exception: `sticky`, `topology` and `firstavailable`.
 These methods will only return 1 record to ensure the client does not mistakenly connect to the second DNS record
+### Weighted loadbalancing

+Weighted loadbalancing works by the weight set on the combined nodes.

+For example if you have 2 nodes:
+- nodeA: 1 nodeB: 2 -> the sum is 3, so there is a 2/3rd chance of nodeB beeing selected
+- nodeA: 5 nodeB: 5 -> the sum is 10, so there is a 50% chance of either node beeing selected
+- nodeA: 9 nodeB: 1 -> the sum is 10, so there is a 90% chance of nodeA beeing selected

 ## HealthCheck attributes